-During the first clinical session the clerk should review their schedule for the block, including:
+The clerk will ask to review their schedule for the block, including:

-- a. clinical expectations - b. teaching sessions during lunch hours (2nd and 3rd Thursday of block) - c. travel time to return to Calgary to write the Final Exam (if second FM block) - d. need to be away for Course 8 (as per above, depending on location) - e. any previously approved absences
+- a. clinical expectations - b. teaching sessions during lunch hours (2nd and 3rd Thursday of block) - c. travel time to return to Calgary to write the Final Exam (if 2nd FM block) - d. need to be away for Course 8 (as per above, depending on location) - e. any previously approved absences